 This link will save you 15% (same as the one above).

-8. Consider carbon emissions when you choose flight routes and airlines.
+8. Choose more sustainable flight routes and airlines.

 9. Stop buying throw-away plastic razors.